Countries that Block and Censor Online Gambling Sites

 Ecuador: There are no reports that Ecuador has ever attempted to block access to gambling websites.
 Laws passed in 2011 shut down all brick-and-mortar casinos, but the law does not address online gambling one way or another.
 Thus, citizens remain able to visit international betting websites from within Ecuador.

 Finland: Finnish authorities have shown commendable restrain from imposing internet censorship even though lawmakers must surely be tempted.
-Several government-backed monopoly providers are supposed to control all gambling in Finland (including online betting), but offshore providers are known to take a big chunk out of the monopoly’s potential revenues.
+Several government-backed monopoly providers control all gambling in Finland (including online betting), but offshore providers widely accept Finnish players.

 The closest thing to gambling censorship in Finland at the moment is a ban on unlicensed betting sites from advertising in local media outlets.
-Lawmakers have shown some frustration regarding the situation, so it is worth monitoring in case they do decide to go the censorship route.
+Lawmakers have shown some frustration regarding the situation, so it is worth monitoring.

 France: France does not engage in internet censorship for gambling-related purposes.
-After online gambling was legalized in France, the government did send out a decree offering to compensate internet service providers for blocking access to unlicensed betting sites, but nothing has come of that effort in the years since.
+After online gambling was legalized in France, the government sent out a decree offering to compensate internet service providers for blocking access to unlicensed betting sites, but nothing has come of that effort.

 Georgia: Georgia has legal online gambling but does not block access to unlicensed betting websites.
 To date, there have been no attempts to implement internet censorship.